 Optimizing for conversion value

-Suppose you sell shoes both on your site and at a physical location, you’ve set your max CPC to $1, and you have ECPC bidding turned on.
-If your set the value of store visit conversions to be higher than visits to your website, and Google Ads sees an auction that looks likely to lead someone to a store visit, it might set your bid to $1.70 for that auction.
+Suppose your ad features a specific designer shirt, and you’ve set your max CPC bid at $1 and you have ECPC bidding turned on.
+If you set total cart value as the conversion value, and Google Ads sees an auction likely to lead to a purchase of just that shirt, it might bid $0.40 for that auction.
 If another auction looks likely to lead to a purchase of several items of clothing and accessories at a much higher total price, ECPC might raise the bid to $1.10 for that auction.